Black-crowned Night Heron

 Black-crowned Night Heron, Nycticorax nycticorax hoactli.
 Bird photographed in the coastal region of San Diego, California, February 2017.

-The Black-crowned Night-Heron, Nycticorax nycticorax hoactli, is one of four subspecies of Black-crowned Night-Heron one of which is found in Mexico.
-They are a member of the Ardeidae Family of Herons, Egrets and Bitterns, which has forty-nine members placed in fourteen genera, and one of five global species of the Nycticorax Genus.
-They are known in Mexico as martinet común.
+The Black-crowned Night Heron, Nycticorax nycticorax hoactli, is a member of the Ardeidae Family of Herons, Egrets, and Bitterns, which has forty-nine members placed in fourteen genera, and one of five global species of the Nycticorax Genus.
+They are opportunistic foragers that feed on a wide variety of terrestrial and marine organisms such as birds, crayfish, fish, large aquatic insect larvae, and mammals.
+Large groups roost together of up to a thousand individuals, and they are known to practice cannibalism, feeding on the smallest nestlings.
+They are known in Mexico as Martinet Común.

-The Black-crowned Night-Heron is mid-sized in stature with a stocky build with a relatively short neck and legs.
+The Black-crowned Night Heron is mid-sized in stature, with lengths ranging from 58 cm (23 inches) to 66 cm (26 inches), with the adults weighing 883 g (1 lb 15 oz).
+They have a stocky build with relatively short necks and legs.
 The sexes appear similar, but the males are larger than the females.
-The adults have a distinctive black cap, upper back and scapulars, gray wings, rump and tail and a white head and neck sides, and white to pale gray underparts.
-Their bill is stout with upper mandible being entirely black during breeding season and is olive green when not breeding and the lower mandible is black, their iris is bright red, and their legs are yellow-green when not breeding.
+The adults have a distinctive black cap, upper back and scapulars, gray wings, rump and tail white head and neck sides, and white to pale gray underparts.
+Their bill is stout with the upper mandible being entirely black during the breeding season and olive green when not breeding.
+The lower mandible is black, the iris is bright red, and the legs are yellow-green when not breeding.
+Juveniles lack the distinctive black head cap and often have a green hue surrounding their bills.
+An example of a juvenile individual can be seen above, if the reader scrolls to the first two images taken in Puerto Adolfo Lopez Mateos.

-The Black-crowned Night-Heron is found throughout Mexico during the winter months, primarily in coastal regions at elevations below 4,800 m (15,700 feet).
-Their migrations patterns vary depending on climate and food availability moving either short distances or long-distances and some populations are non-migratory.
+The Black-crowned Night Heron has a very extensive geographical range, covering much of North and South America, Europe, Asia, and Africa.
+They breed in southern Canada through the United States and into Mexico.
+Usually, populations in Mexico are spotted during the winter months, primarily in coastal regions at elevations below 4,800 m (15,700 feet).
+Their migration patterns vary depending on climate and food availability, moving either short distances or long distances.
+Some populations living in mild southern climates are non-migratory, known as resident birds.

 From a conservation perspective the Black-crowned Night Heron is currently considered to be of Least Concern with stable, widely distributed populations.
-In some regions their populations are decreasing but in North America populations are increasing.
-They are utilized as environmental indicators and an indicator of estuarine contamination by herbicides, pesticides and heavy metals.
+Their populations are declining in certain areas of its geographical range, but populations are stable and even increasing in certain areas in the continental United States.
+Black-crowned Night Herons are indicator species, indicative that they are utilized as environmental indicators and an indicator of estuarine contamination by herbicides, pesticides, and heavy metals.
 Their long-term viability is threatened by habitat destruction.